 Extra points if: Retirees can also improve their portfolios' positioning by strategically pruning their RMDs from holdings that have grown too large and/or are overvalued; once they've liquidated or reduced the position, they can then direct the proceeds to charity via the qualified charitable distribution.
-This article discusses how retirees can conduct a year-end portfolio review to meet their RMDs and improve their portfolios' positioning.
+As they conduct their year-end portfolio reviews, retirees can tie together rebalancing with RMD-taking.

 Donating Appreciated Securities

 The Maneuver: Whereas qualified charitable distributions are appropriate for older investors who have much of their wealth in their tax-deferred accounts, donating appreciated securities will mainly benefit investors with taxable (nonretirement) holdings.
 This strategy can yield three key benefits.
 First, scaling back large positions by donating them to charity can help reduce a portfolio's risk level.
 Donating appreciated securities carries valuable tax savings, too--namely, the donor won't owe capital gains taxes on the appreciation in the shares, and he or she can deduct the full market value of the shares at the time of the donation, provided the investor has owned them for up to one year and provided the deduction is less than 30% of adjusted gross income.
+(A higher threshold of 60% of adjusted gross income applies to donations of cash.)
 If the amount of donation exceeds what's deductible in a given year, any excess can be carried forward and deducted for up to five years in the future.

 Best for: Investors who have highly concentrated positions in individual holdings with a low cost basis.